I love ice cream. The sucker punch to the gut is that I can’t eat it.

 It’s figuring out what the fifty flavors will be.
 It’s like writing an album: how does it all go together, what is it going to be, how’s it going to look?
 I want three things for everyone who comes here: I want them to try that one and that one and that one.
 And that’s about having a full range.
 I develop the menu and we develop the menu design here to have multiple vanillas, multiple chocolates, multiple coffees and strawberries.
 Because those are the most important categories for the populist approach for ice cream.

 It’s a business decision but it’s also about understanding about what people want.
-If I hadn’t opened Goat Town and had it nearly fail, I wouldn’t have had this appreciation for how important that is.
 I went to another ice cream parlor here in New York–that will remain unnamed–right before Morgenstern’s opened.
-I was building Morgenstern’s and this other shop was opening, and I was like holy shit that’s gonna be an amazing place, because that guy knows what’s up.
+I was building Morgenstern’s and this other shop was opening, and I was like holy shit that’s gonna be an amazing place ecause that guy knows what’s up.
 It had a chalkboard with all the flavors on it, and at the top of the menu, it said, “No!
 We don’t have vanilla!”
 And I was like, oh wow, I need to make, like, ten vanillas.

-So we take that stuff seriously.
 When Daniel comes through, it took him a long time to understand I was going to make the ice cream; he thought he was going to make it and bring it to me.
 I was like, no dude, this is what I do.
 With him, he wants things to be a certain way.
 He was very involved, and all the pastry chefs in his company were involved.
 But he also didn’t have the same scope.
-I was like, bring me the hot dogs and let me do something.
-And when he tasted it, he was like, “Oh, that’s good, it tastes more like hot dog.”
+I was like, “Bring me the hot dogs and let me do something.”
+And when he tasted it, he was like, “Oh, that’s good, it tastes more like hot dog!”
 So is there pressure with someone like Daniel?
 Of course!
 Mario [Batali] is coming next week, so is there pressure with Mario?
 Of course, I love Mario.
 I texted him, and he’s like, “Wheeee, let’s do it!”
 He’s fucking nuts.
 Talk about someone who’s busy!
 These guys are so busy!

 But you trust people and let them do what they do, and it works.
 It comes out amazing.
-And you have to show up on time, communicate clearly, put your best foot forward and, most importantly, let go of the outcome.
+You show up on time, communicate clearly, put your best foot forward and, most importantly, let go of the outcome.
 It’s gonna be its own thing.